Canon 5D Mark IV vs Nikon D810

 Review summary: Canon 5D Mark IV vs Nikon D810

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark IV and the Nikon D810?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 5D Mark IV: